-API and CSV are the two ways that you can import your cryptocurrency transaction history into ZenLedger.
+API and CSV are the two ways to import your cryptocurrency transaction history into ZenLedger.
+You can just read on to learn more about what these two types of import methods mean.

 What is an API connection?